russellsteen/job-search-help/identity-protection.md

 ## Check the company
  - Make sure the business is a real legal entity
     - Find out what state they are based in.
     - Go to the state government website, you should be able to find a business registration list to see if they are real.
  - Google their address and go to street view.
 Does this look like a real business?

+### Footnotes
+1 - The reason account age matters is cost.
+Spammers/Scammers/Hackers typically have to recycle accounts frequently as they get flagged.
+They also hvae a low hit rate and cannot generally afford to curate long histories on these fake accounts.
+There is no hard and fast "good age" and as use of AI for faking accounts increases, it will be harder to detect.